 Take reference from the video below for any visual aid!

 How To Know That The Water Is Too Much for Pilea Plant?

+- Look At The Roots: Pull the plant from the pot and observe the roots properly.
 If the root looks brown, mushy, and has an unpleasant smell, then you will need to prune them away.

 Tips to Take Care of Pilea Plants

 Pilea can be tricky to care for, but keeping all the requirements at the optimum level is not difficult.

 - Provide 8-12 hours of bright indirect light, as direct light can burn the leaves.